JamesBOPRC/BOPRC_R_Course_Lesson_2/README.md

 library(BoPRC2025)
 ```

-The other, publicly available, packages that we will use in this
+The other packages that we will use in this
 tutorial are:

 - **tidyverse**
-- **lubridate**

 Before attempting to install these packages, make sure your Primary CRAN
 Repository is set to: